csyager/lolpowerranks-ranking-service/README.md

 ## Running the service locally
 To start the local development server run `./gradlew bootRunLocal`.
 This will use the local Spring profile configured in the previous step to interface with the datastores on AWS.

+## Running tests
+To run the test suite, run `./gradlew test`.
+This will run the test suite, and also publish a test report in `build/reports/tests/index.html` and a coverage report in `build/reports/jacoco/index.html`.